 These projects are improving outcomes for girls during the critical stage of adolescence, across health and agency, education, and economic opportunities.
 In addition to working with the young girls directly, partners also work with critical stakeholders, and gatekeepers in the young girls' lives to drive change in behaviour and attitudes to create an enabling and safer environment for adolescent girls.

 S.K.
 Meher is a ninth-grade student at Gangapuri Siksha Sadan School for Girls, in India and an active member of her school’s Child Cabinet – an elected student governing body that mirrors a parliamentary structure of ministries and committees.
 She takes keen interest in politics and world affairs.

-Despite her progressive outlook, like many others she grew up believing various myths and superstitious on menstruation; for instance, during menstruation, she was not allowed to perform any religious activities.
+Despite her progressive outlook, like many others she grew up believing various myths and superstitions about menstruation; for instance, during menstruation, she was not allowed to perform any religious activities.
 In school, she was faced with the issue of disposing used sanitary napkins, often being forced to discard them somewhere in the toilet, to her extreme embarrassment.

-When her school was selected for the WASH programme with our in-country partner Splash, there were many issues related to hygiene that were noticed - not enough handwashing stations, broken toilet doors , used sanitary napkins thrown on the floors of the toilets etc..
-Once the infrastructure upgrades began, the Child Cabinet organized an awareness campaign with support of the school’s focal teacher – trained in the WASH curriculum by our partner, and the school Headmaster to ensure a cleaner campus.
+When her school was selected for the WASH programme with our in-country partner Splash, there were many issues related to hygiene such as not enough handwashing stations, broken toilet doors, and used sanitary napkins thrown on the floors of the toilets.
+Once the infrastructure upgrades began, the Child Cabinet organised an awareness campaign with support of the school’s focal teacher – trained in the WASH curriculum by our partner, and the school headmaster to ensure a cleaner campus.

 Meher found the training on menstrual health to be deeply impactful.